esciencecenter-digital-skills/Natural-language-processing/episodes/04-LargeLanguageModels.md

 In this episode, we will:
 - Explore LLMs, which represent a significant advancement in natural language processing (NLP).
 We will begin by defining what LLMs are and touching on their foundational architecture, particularly the Transformer model, which allows the LLM to understand and generate human-like text.
-- Through practical examples, you will discover how to work with thse models for specific tasks with content generation.
+- Through practical examples, you will discover how to work with these models for specific tasks with content generation.
 - We'll also discuss real-world applications of LLMs, such as analyzing news articles and generating insights from large amounts of text data.

 This episode aims to equip you with both theoretical knowledge and practical skills, preparing you to harness the power of LLMs in your own projects and applications.